-The functions~$F_k$ can be studied under various aspects.
+Various aspects of the functions~$F_k$ can be studied.
 We mention some of them, even if they do not seem to be connected to the monotonicity, which is the main focus of this article.

-First, the case $k=2$ has been explored abundantly, see for instance \cite{DowneyGriswold84,GaultClint}.
-But the fact that $F_2$ has an exact expression $\lfloor (n{+}1)/\varphi \rfloor$ is quite particular and too specific to draw general lessons about all the other~$F_k$.
+First, the case $k=2$ has been well explored \cite{DowneyGriswold84,GaultClint}.
+However, the fact that $F_2$ has an exact expression $\lfloor (n+1)/\varphi \rfloor$ is quite particular and too specific to draw general conclusions about all the other~$F_k$.

-Now, a nice general fact about functions~$F_k$ is that they can be presented as right shifts of digits when numbers~$n$ are written with the appropriate numerical representations.
+A~nice general fact about the functions~$F_k$ is that they can be presented as right shifts of digits when numbers~$n$ are written with the appropriate numerical representations.
 In particular, for $k=2$, the corresponding numerical representation is the Zeckendorf decomposition, writing numbers as sums of distinct Fibonacci numbers.
-This can be extended to other values of~$k$ by changing the sequence used as the base for the decomposition, from Fibonacci numbers to a similar linearly recurrent sequence.
-For more on this topic, see~\cite{MeekVanRees84,DowneyGriswold84,Kimberling95,EriksenAnderson12,Dekking2023,Shallit2024}.
-Note in particular that~\cite{MeekVanRees84} focus on a slightly different family of functions, which can be written here as $F_k(n{+}1){-}1$.
-If we denote by~$\tilde{F}_k$ these ``shifted'' functions, they verify the equations $\tilde{F}_k(0)=0$ and $\tilde{F}_k(n) = n{-}1{-}\tilde{F}_k^k(n{-}1)$, note the extra~$-1$ when compared to the equation of~$F_k$.
-Anyhow, having a description of~$F_k(n)$ (or~$\tilde{F}_k(n)$) in terms of a $k$-decomposition of~$n$ does not directly help for our monotonicity problem, since here the $k$-decomposition and $(k{+}1)$-decomposition differ too much, just like a number tends to have deeply different base-2 and base-3 digits.
-Obviously, this idea of $k$-decomposition is also related with the notions of substitutions and words we exploited here, but these substitutions and words proved more insightful here.
+This can be extended to other values of~$k$ by changing the sequence used as the base for the decomposition, from Fibonacci numbers to a similar linear recurrence \cite{MeekVanRees84,DowneyGriswold84,Kimberling95,EriksenAnderson12,Dekking2023,Shallit2024}.
+In particular, Meek and Van Rees~\cite{MeekVanRees84} focus on a slightly different family of functions, which can be written here as $F_k(n+1) - 1$.
+If we denote these ``shifted'' functions by~$\tilde{F}_k$, they verify the equations $\tilde{F}_k(0)=0$ and $\tilde{F}_k(n) = n-1 - \tilde{F}_k^k(n-1)$; note the extra~$-1$ when compared to the equation of~$F_k$.
+In any case, having a description of~$F_k(n)$ (or~$\tilde{F}_k(n)$) in terms of a $k$-decomposition of~$n$ does not directly help for our monotonicity problem, since the $k$- and $(k+1)$-decompositions of $n$ differ too much, just as a number tends to have very different base-2 and base-3 digits.
+The concept of $k$-decompositions is also related to the notions of substitutions and words that we exploit here directly.